 Software Defined Network Engineering

 Software Defined Networking (SDN) has emerged as the next major evolution in switch design and network management.
-In this module you will develop knowledge in the role of the data and control planes, and the advantages and implications of separating these.
-You will examine the theoretical and practical aspects of the SDN concept and how it is applied to data networks in a working environment.
-Lectures and laboratory sessions will introduce you to the relevant knowledge and skills, including a basis of core programming concepts, and you will apply your knowledge to designing and constructing implementable solutions.
+This module is concerned with the theoretical and practical aspects of the SDN concept and how it is applied to data networks.

 Individual Master’s Project